The Best Toaster Oven

 Before we even started cooking with our top tier toaster ovens, it was clear that they could do a lot more than just toast and leftovers.
 They had more internal capacity than any of the other models we looked at, and more cooking modes, like "Roast," "Broil," "Pizza," and "Cookies."
 While we’d be pleasantly surprised if one of our cheaper models could roast a whole chicken, we expected that out of this top tier.

-Since all three of our most expensive toaster ovens came with specific pizza settings, we decided to cook fresh 12” pepperoni pizzas in them.
+Since all three of our most expensive toaster ovens came with specific pizza settings, we decided to cook fresh 12” pepperoni pizzas in them to test the effectiveness of their presets.
 We looked for the cheese to be melted evenly and the crust to have a nice crunch to it.
 And because we were paying $250-$450 for these machines, we expected usable preset functions with a quick, painless setup.
 At those prices, we wanted these machines to basically run themselves.

 A few toasters impressed us before we even started cooking.
 The Cuisinart Chef's Convection Toaster Oven came with a 13” pizza stone that ultimately produced the best results of the group.
 The differences were pretty subtle — a puffier crust, more evenly melted cheese — but worth it for someone who’s going to be making a lot of pizzas.
 The overall experience was just better, too — add-ons like the +30 second button and interior light seemed minor at first, but we missed them in other models.
 The Breville allows you to fine-tune your cooking time with a dial, which we appreciated, but it wasn’t quite as convenient as the single button on the Cuisinart.